KaileJie/NER/README.md

 ## Overview

-This project implements Named Entity Recognition (NER) using different models, specifically spaCy and BERT, from the Hugging Face Transformers library.
+This project implements Named Entity Recognition (NER) using different models, specifically spaCy, NLTK, and BERT from the Hugging Face Transformers library.
 The project is designed to run on a Streamlit web application, allowing users to upload a CSV file containing subject lines to perform NER and visualize the results.
 The project can be run locally or on Google Colab.

 ## Table of Contents